Between Two Worlds: Supporting the Moderate Stage of Dementia

 Resident Dining Room Standards

-Dining rooms are emotional centers in dementia care and all of us need to follow some resident dining room standards.
+Dining rooms are emotional centers in dementia care so it’s important that we follow some resident dining room standards.
 Are yours honoring dignity or causing distress?
 Mealtimes Matter More Than We Think In dementia care settings, mealtimes are not just about nutrition — they are powerful emotional hubs.
-They are moments where dignity, connection, and comfort should come…
+They are moments where dignity, connection, and comfort should come together…

 Read more